-At a briefing last month, Chinese Foreign Ministry spokesman Geng Shuang said, "China firmly opposes the deployment of THAAD.
+At a briefing in March, Chinese Foreign Ministry spokesman Geng Shuang said, "China firmly opposes the deployment of THAAD.
 We will definitely be taking necessary measures to safeguard our own security interest.
 All consequences entailed from that will be borne by the U.S. and (South Korea).
 We once again strongly urge the relevant sides to stop the process of deployment and refrain from going further down that wrong path."

-He today again urged the U.S. and South Korean governments to halt THAAD's deployment, saying it disrupts "regional strategic equilibrium" and further aggravates the tense situation on the Korean Peninsula, according to The Associated Press.
+Last week, he again urged the U.S. and South Korean governments to halt THAAD's deployment, saying it disrupts "regional strategic equilibrium" and further aggravates the tense situation on the Korean Peninsula, according to The Associated Press.

 ABC News' Elizabeth McLaughlin contributed to this report.